Valloric/statblock5e/README.md

 Unfortunately this statblock isn't _quite_ pixel-perfect with regards to the statblocks in the MM.
 The differences are:

-- **Different typefaces used.** I don't know what typeface is used in the MM, and even if I did, I doubt it's available for free from Google Fonts.
+- **Different typefaces used.** I'm told that the body typeface used in the MM is _FF Scala Sans_ and the one used for the monster name headings is _Mrs Eaves Petite Caps_.
+They're not available for free from Google Fonts, so substitutes are used instead.
 - **No textured background.** Obviously, I don't have access to the original textures WotC used.
 Even if I did, I'm not sure I'd use them since that would mean serving images which I wanted to avoid (scaling/resolution/deployment